Sturke/Sturke/README.md

 ### I Am Currently:
 (in December 2022) reviewing freecodecamp lessons and finishing up my Responsive Web Design certification.
 I'm also working to configure a workflow that I like to use GitHub on my MacBook.
 I had installed Atom as my code editor last year on my new (New in 2020) Macbook.
 I just found that it was developed and maintained by GitHub, but soon (Dec 2022) GitHub will stop support of Atom and GitHub recommends Visual Studio Code.
 I suppose that reveals how long I've been out of the loop.
 Microsoft bought GitHub in 2018.
 So, I'm trying to iron out that workflow change now.

+### Really Cool Tip That I Just Learned DEC 3, 2022 from Ryan Hayden at our FreeCodeCamp MeetUp:
+While viewing a GitHub repository, hit the (.) period key.
+It should open Visual Studio Code in the browser and you can edit right there, Holy Smoke!
+Amazing!